How I work...

 Please contact me if you wish to discuss supervision further

-I currently tutor on the BA programme for Waverley Abbey College.
+I am the Programme Leader for the M.A. in Therapeutic Counselling & Psychotherapy at Waverley Abbey College.
 I am also able to offer shorter training courses or one day workshops on Counselling and Supervision related subjects to other organisations.
 Please contact me for further details.

-Having spent much of my adult life studying, recently completing a Masters’ degree in Relational Counselling and Psychotherapy and now on a Doctoral programme, I am a firm believer in life-long learning and am passionate about inspiring others to reach their potential.
+Having spent much of my adult life studying I am a firm believer in life-long learning and am passionate about inspiring others to reach their potential.